Richa Gangopadhyay

-She was cast along with the prominent actors like Venkatesh Daggubati,Nagarjuna ,Ravi Teja, Prabhas, Rana Daggubati, Dhanush, and Silambarasan.
+She was cast along with the prominent actors like Venkatesh Daggubati, Nagarjuna, Ravi Teja, Prabhas, Rana Daggubati, Dhanush, and Silambarasan.

-Her notable films include Leader (2010) and later worked on several commercially successful Telugu films such as Nagavalli (2010), Mirapakaay (2011), Sarocharu (2012), and Mirchi (2013).
+Her notable films include Leader (2010) and she later worked on several commercially successful Telugu films such as Nagavalli (2010), Mirapakaay (2011), Sarocharu (2012), and Mirchi (2013).

 Early life

 Richa Gangopadhyay was born on 20 March 1986, to a Bengali Brahmin family in New Delhi.
 Her family moved to the United States when she was only three.